dlce-eva/dlce-eva/doc/csv-and-tsv-files.md

 LibreOffice Calc instead.
 It can be a bit janky at times, but at least it works.

-(Side note:  I never used the Numbers program by Apple, so I don't know if it's any good or not.)
+(Side note:  I never tried the Numbers program by Apple, nor any of those browser-base programs like OnlyOffice or Google Docs.
+So I don't know how well those work.)

 Working with CSV and TSV files in LibreOffice Calc